 Laguna Niguel, CA 92677

-Previously, Mr. Lacy served as Chief Counsel for Technology at the U.S. Department of Commerce from 1989-91.
+Previously, Mr. Lacy served in the Administration of President George H.W.
+Bush as Chief Counsel for Technology at the U.S. Department of Commerce from 1989-91.
 He was responsible for supervising the legal department for the Technology Administration, which includes the National Institute of Standards and Technology (NIST), and the Office of Technology Policy.

 In 1978, Mr. Lacy was a co-founding director of the Howard Jarvis Taxpayers Association, with California’s Proposition 13 author, the late Howard Jarvis, which has grown to have the largest membership of any taxpayer organization in California.